ideadesignmedia/open-ai-search/readme.md

 Uses AI embeddings to search for similar documents.

 ## Usage
-Add your OpenAI API key to the config.json file.
+Add your OpenAI API key and organization to the config.json file.

 ``` yarn install; yarn start```
 Starts the server on port 5000.